 The OPTIMUM Study is looking to determine whether one dose of 'whole cell' pertussis (whooping cough) vaccine given at two months of age instead of the current 'acellular' pertussis vaccine can help protect young children against allergic outcomes.

 What happens in the study?

-Participation in the study will be for 19 months and will include 8 visits to the clinic (at Princess Margaret Hospital and Perth Children's Hospital) starting when your baby is 6-12 weeks old for their first vaccinations.
+Participation will be for 19 months and will include three visits to the study clinic, starting when your baby receives their first vaccinations at 6-12 weeks of age.

-All babies will be assessed for possible allergies by undergoing a skin prick test at 18 months of age.
+All babies will be assessed for possible allergies by undergoing a skin prick test at 12 months of age.
 If children are found to have a reaction to the skin prick test they may undergo an oral food challenge to confirm any possible food allergy.

 Who can participate?